 Having taken online classes via Zoom, tried MyYogaWorks, and several YouTube videos for the past 6 months, I’m recommending the best online yoga classes I’ve found while you are sheltering in place.

-Nicole Wild’s yoga flow sequences are hands down the best online yoga classes.
-They are high quality, free (she doesn’t put ads in the YouTube videos and if any show up, it’s because YouTube’s algorithms put them in,) and they are challenging for advanced yogis, interesting, and accessible for an at home practice (doesn’t require many props.)
+Nicole Wild’s yoga flow sequences are some of the best full-length online yoga classes.
+They are good quality, free (she doesn’t put ads in the YouTube videos and if any show up, it’s because YouTube’s algorithms put them in,) and they are challenging for advanced yogis, interesting, and accessible for an at home practice (doesn’t require many props.)
 The people who leave YouTube video comments are constantly saying that this was the closest experience to an in studio practice.
 I have subscribed to her YouTube channel to get alerts of when she puts out new videos (which is a one to two times a month.)
 She only has 13K subscribers on YouTube right now so her channel is a hidden gem.

 I got a free subscription to MyYogaWorks from my company so I tried it out.
 Although I tried practicing alongside ~10 instructors in various videos, I didn’t feel like any of them were that advanced in teaching and the flow felt choppy and disjointed.
 I wouldn’t pay for a MyYogaWorks subscription but if you get one for free, I would check out some of their level 3 classes (which are still quite introductory when compared to the free YouTube videos shown above.)